-The adventure began at Srinagar from where a 4-hour drive took us through Pahalgam to our initial base camp at Aru.
-At Pahalgam we were advised to conclude all our telephonic conversations and interactions with the outside world since the mobile connectivity beyond Pahalgam is, on the best of days, intermittent and sparse.
-Not that we were unhappy about it- it was a relief to leave the known world behind as our car traversed through the mountainscapes of Kashmir- it made for a relaxed yet elated sense of being.
+The adventure began at Srinagar.
+A 4-hour drive took us through Pahalgam to our first base camp at Aru.
+At Pahalgam, we were advised to conclude all our telephonic conversations and interactions with the outside world since the mobile connectivity beyond Pahalgam is, on the best of days, intermittent and sparse.

 Day 2: Aru To Lidderwat

-Playful sunrays sneaked in through the landscapes at dawn and transitioned the blissfully quiet and still landscape to a vibrantly beautiful new dawn.
+Playful sunrays sneaked in through the landscapes at dawn and transitioned the blissfully quiet and still countryside to a vibrantly beautiful new morning.
 Sunshine glistened on the ever-flowing streams of the Lidder river to and added to the vibrancy and energy of the whole campsite.

 We geared up our backpacks with all the necessities and began our journey through an upstream trail along the Lidder.
-The trail continuously opened up to wide green fields that seemed to embrace the mountainscapes at the horizon – it almost made us unaware of the arduous incline that we were hiking on.
-Chirping birds, gushing sounds of the river and the aromatic fields engaged our senses as we arrived at a thicket of conifers that bestowed us with a panoramic view of the Aru valley that was now behind us.
+The path continuously opened up to vast green fields that seemed to embrace the mountainscapes at the horizon – it almost made us unaware of the severe incline that we were hiking on.
+As we hiked, the chirping of birds, gushing sounds of the river and the aromatic fields engaged our senses.
+We arrived at a thicket of conifers that bestowed us with a panoramic view of the Aru valley that was now behind us.
 Traversing through the forest trails, we eventually arrived at the Nandekai Village.
-We kept walking to the outskirts of the village, and came upon a lovely spot that provided an enchanting glimpse of a beautiful Indian mountain village enclosed by all the elements of nature.
+We kept walking to the outskirts of the village and came upon a lovely spot that provided an enchanting glimpse of a beautiful Indian mountain village enclosed by all the elements of nature.

 As the trail proceeded, it transitioned back to another wooded forest of tall old fir trees.
 This lush and collective of firs guided us to the Lidderwat village.
-At the end of this totally worthwhile (but exhausting nevertheless) day, we pitched in our tents beside one of the many tranquil clear-watered streams that the Lidderwat village was popular for.
-Before we drifted off to a sound sleep, we took the opportunity to explore and interact with the friendly and culturally rich natives of the village.
-This marked the perfect end to the second day of our trek.
+At the end of this totally worthwhile (but exhausting nevertheless) day, we pitched in our tents beside one of the many tranquil clear-watered streams of the Lidderwat village.
+Before dinner, we took the opportunity to explore and interact with the friendly and culturally rich natives of the village.
+This experience marked the perfect end to the second day of our trek.